 There are three common reasons patients defer or refuse a recommended course of treatment.
 Those reasons are cost, time, and the perceived need for treatment.
-A properly designed website will combat each of these problems by educating your patients.
+A properly designed dental website will combat each of these problems by educating your patients.

 Cost is a real concern to most patients, especially in an era where many are uninsured or underinsured.
 You can show you understand the struggle to afford dental care and that you have a solution.
-By putting information on your website that outlines payment options, you’re giving your patients one less barrier to treatment.
+By putting information on your dental website that outlines payment options, you’re giving your patients one less barrier to treatment.

-As for time, your website can also dispell some of the stress involved in scheduling and taking time off for dental visits.
+As for time, your dental website can also dispel some of the stress involved in scheduling and taking time off for dental visits.
 With a scheduling form, you’re helping your patients to request an appointment when they finally have a free moment.
-With a content marketing plan, your website will also have blog posts outlining the number of appointments needed for treatments such as crown placement, implants, and more.
+With a content marketing plan, your dental website will also have blog posts outlining the number of appointments needed for treatments such as crown placement, implants, and more.
 Sometimes simply knowing what to expect takes the stress out of the situation.

-And as for the perceived need for treatment, your website can help with that too.
+And as for the perceived need for treatment, your dental website can help with that too.
 Again, with regularly written blog posts, your website can act as a resource for patients to learn more about the potential risks in neglecting their oral health.
 Patient education is imperative to case acceptance rates.